throughbit/doge-tx-utility/README.md

         calls build_TxInputs(addresses) from **build-tx-inputs.js** to generate **transaction inputs**.

-        -   *addresses here are available utxo address for the given key* . must provide a more dynamic method of storing these addresses, to allow easy addition of addresses without having to change the code.
+        -   *addresses here are the available utxo address for the given key* . must provide a more dynamic method of storing these addresses, to allow easy addition of addresses without having to change the code.

         build_TxInputs() makes a request to our remote node interface calling endpoint /get_utxo.